lijq33/SSAD/readme.md

 #Webpages
 127.0.0.1:8000

-#Commands to try before approaching me if there are any issues
+#Commands to try if there are any issues
 php artisan cache:clear
 php artisan config:clear
 composer dump-autoload